 U.L. recognized fuel gas and carbon monoxide (CO) detectors are recommended in all applications and should be installed using the manufacturer's instructions and local codes, rules, or regulations.

+IMPORTANT:

-IMPORTANT: If you lack the necessary skills required to properly install this venting system, you should not proceed, but get help from a qualified technician.
+- If you lack the necessary skills required to properly install this venting system, you should not proceed, but get help from a qualified technician. - DO NOT common vent this water heater with any other appliance.

 Draft Hood Installation